patrikx3/redis-ui-server/README.md

 ---
-# 🏍️ The p3x-redis-ui-server package motor that is connected to the p3x-redis-ui-material web user interface v2019.4.9
+# 🏍️ The p3x-redis-ui-server package motor that is connected to the p3x-redis-ui-material web user interface v2019.4.12

 🙏 This is an open-source project.
 Star this repository, if you like it, or even donate to maintain the servers and the development.
 Thank you so much!

-Possible, this server, rarely, is down, please hang on for 15-30 minutes and the server will be back up.
+Possible, this server, rarely, is down, please, hang on for 15-30 minutes and the server will be back up.

 All my domains ([patrikx3.com](https://patrikx3.com) and [corifeus.com](https://corifeus.com)) could have minor errors, since I am developing in my free time.
 However, it is usually stable.